Hyperfixation

 Lots of teens love video games.
 Everyone knows that.
 And many teens, autistic or neurotypical, play video games too often, which can interfere with daily living.
 That doesn’t necessarily mean that they are hyperfixated on video games.

 But do you remember the story a few years ago about the young man who died after playing video games for too long?
 He stayed in the same inactive position for so long that blood clots formed.
-Those blood clots then traveled to his lungs and killed him.
-That is probably a worst-case scenario of hyperfixation.

 But how do you know?
-What is hyperfixation and what is just a case of “playing video games too much?”
+What is hyperfixation, and what is just a case of “playing video games too much?”

 For some people, hyperfixation is a coping mechanism.
 A person may hyperfixate on something that makes them happy or relaxes them.
 Sometimes, being hyperfixated is a welcome distraction to cope with sensory input.
-My son tends to hyperfixate on all things Sesame Street, but especially their videos and music.
+My son tends to hyperfixate on all things Sesame Street, especially their videos and music.

 This is helpful when we are at a noisy place that we cannot avoid or a medical appointment that would otherwise stress him out.

 I want to acknowledge that for some autistics and others, noisy situations or social situations can be extra difficult to navigate and tolerate.
 However, sometimes we have to do hard things.
-And, we can do hard things.
+And we can do hard things.

 Other times, the subject of your hyperfixation can be harmful.
 For example, hyperfixating on a traumatic experience.